Basic Settings

 Item/Revision Planning Data

-Planning data are defined in Item Master Data and separately for Item Revision in Item Details.
+Planning data is defined in the Item Master Data and separately for each Item Revision under Item Details.

-Component Warehouse – From the Bill of Materials Line, From the Parent Item Document Line, it works like in the standard version.
+- Component Warehouse: Can be determined from the Bill of Materials (BOM) Line or Parent Item Document Line, similar to the standard version.

 Example